A Linear Algebraic Framework for Dynamic Scheduling Over Memory-Equipped Quantum Networks: Scheduling Policies

-Some intuition about this formulation can be gained by thinking of the Lyapunov function as a potential, akin to the electrical one in physics: the drift is positive if from $t$ to $t+1$ the system evolves into an higher-potential, less stable state, and negative otherwise.
-It is possible to prove\cite[sec.
-8.4.2]{MeynTweedieBook} that if $\Delta V(\mathbf{s}(t))$ is negative on the entire state space of the system, except possibly for a compact subset of $\mathbf{s}(t)$ values, then the Markov chain describing the system is positive recurrent, i.e. the network is stable and user requests will not accumulate boundlessly.
+We recall that $\mathcal{I}(t)$ is defined as the set of available information at time t, and that we assume all policies presented in this work to have at least knowledge of the state of the queues at time $t$ $(\mathbf{q}(t),\mathbf{d}(t))$.
+Some intuition about the drift formulation can be gained by thinking of the Lyapunov function as a potential, akin to the electrical one in physics: the drift is positive if from $t$ to $t+1$ the system evolves into an higher-potential, less stable state, and negative otherwise.
+It is possible to prove\cite[sec.\@ 8.4.2]{MeynTweedieBook} that if $\Delta V(t)$ is negative on the entire state space of the system, except possibly for a compact subset of $(\mathbf{q}(t),\mathbf{d}(t))$ values, then the Markov chain describing the system is positive recurrent, i.e. the network is stable and user requests will not accumulate boundlessly.
 Such property is known as the Foster-Lyapunov criterion.
 Intuitively, the drift being positive only on a compact set means that there is a region of the state space in which the system evolves away from stability: since the drift is negative everywhere outside said region the system is always pushed back inside it, so that the Lyapunov function is never allowed to diverge.
 To visualize this, one may think of a charged particle in a potential well: even if it manages to exit in some way, it is eventually pushed back by the higher potential region.
 In its most general form, the Foster-Lyapunov criterion can be phrased as:

 where $f$ and $g$ are two non-negative functions and the right-hand side is positive on a compact region of the state space of our system.
 Therefore, the practical goal is to find a bound for the drift and minimize it, in order to satisfy the Foster-Lyapunov criterion: